dmachinewhisperer/linuxOS-port-of-ssd1306-driver/README.md

 ## Environment

 ### Toolchain
-The toolchain was built with Crosstool-NG using the `armv8-rpi3-linux-gnueabihf` sample config
+The toolchain was built with crosstool-NG using the `armv8-rpi3-linux-gnueabihf` sample config

 ### Linux Kernel
-The Linux Kernel I used is Raspberry Pi Foundations fork of the mainline kernel found [here] (https://github.com/raspberrypifoundation)
+The Linux Kernel I used is Raspberry Pi Foundations fork of the mainline kernel found [here](https://github.com/raspberrypifoundation)

 ### Development Board
 Tested on Raspberrypi 3A+ and 3B+ models (with BCM2837B0 SOC)